 For example, have landing page A have a different heading than landing page B, or modify the design and keep the copy on each landing page the same.
 The one that produces a better conversion rate, wins.

 Similar to A/B testing, multivariate testing uses the same core system but compares a higher number of different variables and reveals more information about how these variables compete with each other.
 The purpose of a multivariate test is to track and measure the effectiveness each design performs.

-As a caveat, it does take more time than A/B testing but also returns with more accurate results.
+As a caveat, it does take more time than A/B testing but also returns more accurate results.

 In short, we should always be improving our marketing initiatives.
 When you are consistent with running tests on your landing pages, it allows you to bridge any gaps you may have missed.

 Read the next section to learn more about Pardot email marketing.